gnu-octave/pkg-control/.github/PULL_REQUEST_TEMPLATE/pull_request.md

 Please include the following in your pull request:

-- A possible reference to a bug or feature request reported on [Savannah](https://savannah.gnu.org/bugs/?group=octave)
+- A possible reference to a bug report or feature request in the [issue tracker](https://github.com/gnu-octave/pkg-control/issues)
 - A description of the changes proposed in the pull request.